alvindera97/T/design/docs/Design Document For Context-Aware Messaging System.md

    - Sending a direct rely to a message from a pool of messages it's consuming from.
    - Quoting a message from a pool of messages it's currently consuming from.
    - Emoji-reacting to a message from a pool of messages it's currently consuming from.
-   - Mentioning the username of a user that previously sent a message from a pool of messages it's currently consuming from.
+   - Mentioning the username of a user that previously sent a message among a pool of messages it's currently consuming from.

 ### Design Details